squidfunk/mkdocs-material/docs/plugins/social.md

 <!-- md:default computed -->

 Use this option to change the title of the generated social card.
-This overrides the computed page title as assigned by MkDocs, and [the `title` property][meta.title] set through metadata:
+This overrides the computed page title as assigned by MkDocs, as well as the [`title`][meta.title] metadata property:

 ``` yaml
 plugins: